RagefaceMcW/TestReadme.md/README.md

 ### Installing

+1. Click download and get the zip file and open it
 1. Copy DayZ-SA-Tomato to your Server/Client main Folder
 2. Copy SchnitzelPommes.bikey to your Servers keys folder
 ![alt text](https://i.ibb.co/5jcGNRQ/Screenshot-3.png)